gustafnk/microservice-websites/README.md

 <a name="performance"></a>
 ##### Performance

-From the client’s perspective it can’t be seen that ESI was used, since the server returns a complete HTML document.
+Since transclusion is made on the server, it's not possible to inspect the returned HTML response and draw a conclusion that ESI was used.
 However, this property of ESI also introduces risk for degraded performance, since we need to rely on the included services’ performance in order to create a complete page.

 In our example, if we want to include the shopping cart early in the HTML and it’s having problems with performance, it will block the rest of the response until the service has responded.

-Also, one can argue that web UIs integrated with ESI is a violation of SCS, since the page is no longer autonomous: if the shopping cart request is hanging, the whole page is hanging.
+Also, one can argue that web UIs integrated with ESI is a violation of [Self-Contained Systems](http://scs-architecture.org/), since the page is no longer autonomous: if the shopping cart request is hanging, the whole page is hanging.

 To be fair though, ESI is really performant when it comes to transcluding static HTML files.